 - there are bald patches in your child’s hair.

-Your doctor might use a special light to help diagnose ringworm, or send some skin scrapings from the area to a laboratory for examination.
+Your GP might use a special light to help diagnose ringworm, or send some skin scrapings from the area to a laboratory for examination.

-Ringworm usually responds well to treatment with antifungal creams, which can be purchased over the counter at the pharmacy.
-Treatment with antifungal creams can take one week to several weeks.
-Your doctor might recommend that you keep applying the cream to the area for a week after the rash has disappeared to prevent recurrence.
+Ringworm treatment with antifungal creams usually takes several weeks to work.
+Your doctor might recommend that you keep applying the cream to the affected skin for a week after the rash has disappeared.
+This should stop the ringworm coming back.

-If antifungal creams don’t work, or the ringworm is on your child’s scalp, your doctor might prescribe special antifungal tablets.
+If antifungal creams don’t work, or the ringworm is on your child’s scalp, your doctor might prescribe antifungal tablets.
 These need to be taken under medical supervision.
-If the infection is on the scalp, your child might have bald patches for a few weeks after it has cleared.
-Don’t worry, though – the hair will grow back.
+If the infection is on the scalp, your child might have bald patches for a few months after it has cleared.
+Don’t worry, though – the hair will grow back normally.

 Consult your vet for treatment if your pet has bald patches or sores, because this might be where your child has picked up the ringworm.